SwiftMindInstitute/open-source/packages/coded-map/README.md

 # EventQueue

-A WeakRef Set class by BlueSky.llc.
+A WeakRef Set class by SwiftMind Institute.

 # Documentation